wireddown/qt-py-s3-daq-app/.github/ISSUE_TEMPLATE/bug_report.md

 1. See error

 #### Expected behavior
-_Add a clear and concise description of what you expected to happen_
+_Describe what you expected to happen_

 #### Screenshots or logs
 _If applicable, add screenshots or logs to help explain the problem_